puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_node_definitions.markdown

 ### The Default Node

 The name `default` (without quotes) is a special value for node names.
 If no node statement matching a given node can be found, the `default` node will be used.
-See [behavior](#behavior) below.
+See [Behavior](#behavior) below.

 ### Regular Expression Names